RKrahl/archive-tools/doc/src/install.rst

 Required library packages
 .........................

-The following packages are required to install and use python-icat.
+The following packages are required to install and use archive-tools.
 They will automatically be installed as dependencies if you install using pip.